-- Application timeline: Applications are accepted year-round; however, grant decisions are made quarterly.
-We are currently accepting applications for funding in FY 2016 (beginning Oct.
-1, 2015).
+- Application timeline: Applications are accepted year-round; grant decisions are made three times a year for future fiscal years.

 - Application components: Project narrative, budget, letter of support from state or local agency, environmental statement, and design specifications.
 Specifically, the application asks for property information, public involvement information, maintenance plan, photos of the project area, project schedule including if the project will be constructed concurrently with or subsequent to another infrastructure project, and project contact information.

 - Selection criteria: Financial factors, public input, coordinated efforts, constructability, maintenance factors, and previous transportation enhancement.

 - Application tips: Given the competitive nature of TAP, it is important for potential applicants to understand what types of projects and factors make a project competitive for funding.
 In order to best compete for TAP funding, discuss your project idea with an MDOT Grant Coordinator.
 Grant Coordinators are available to assist you by providing advice on how to best develop a competitive application.
 In addition, they can assist you with the online application, and can help guide you through the application, review, and selection process.

 - Is there an advisory committee?: Yes.
 Final decisions are made by the MDOT Office of Economic Development Administrator and MDOT Director.